mr-flame7892/distwitch-notifications/README.md

 # distwitch-notifications
-An open code source discord bot who will send a notification on a server when one of the members is doing a stream!
+An open code source discord bot write in javascript with discord.js who will send a notification on a server, in a specific channel when one of the members is doing a stream!

 ## 🗃️ Requirements